swordcube-archives/FNF-Plasma-Engine/README.md

 # 🎮 Plasma Engine

-An Friday Night Funkin' engine designed to be lightweight and easy to mod.

-You can use `.hx` files to make modcharts, stages, characters, states, pretty much anything!
+A Friday Night Funkin' engine designed to be lightweight and easy to mod.
+Use `.hx` files to make modcharts, stages, characters, states, and more!
 # 🖥️ Building the game
 - Step 1.
 [Install git-scm](https://git-scm.com/downloads) if you don't have it already.
 - Step 2.
 [Install Haxe](https://haxe.org/download/)